apache/qpid-proton/DEVELOPERS.md

     $ cd build
     $ source config.sh

-This file sets the necessary environment variables for Java, for all supported dynamic languages (Python, Perl, Ruby, PHP) and for running the tests.
+This file sets the necessary environment variables for all supported dynamic languages (Python, Perl, Ruby, PHP) and for running the tests.

 Testing